cornflowerenderman/cli-compass/README.md

 ## Installation

-To install run the following commands:
+To use run the following commands:

 ``` shell
     # clone the repo